Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ──────────────
     ```

 2. Enter the keys that were used to create the account.
 They must be the **same** keys that were used to create this DOSA account.
 It is recommended to provide the full file path to the location of the keys.
 The public and private key pair are used to authenticate with Amplify Central.
-The keys will be placed in a secret in the selected namespace, and will be named "amplify-agents-keys".
+The keys will be placed in a secret in the selected namespace, and will be named "amplify-agents-keys."

     ```bash
     Select a service account (DOSA):  mesh
-    Please provide the the same "private_key.pem" and "public_key.pem" that was used to create the selected DOSA Account.
+    Please provide the same "private_key.pem" and "public_key.pem" that was used to create the selected DOSA Account.
     Enter the file path to the public key:  /Users/axway/public_key.pem Enter the file path to the private key:  /Users/axway/private_key.pem
     ```